Not affiliated with The United States Office of Personnel Management or any government agency

 When any of these events happen, you can enroll, change your enrollment to or from self only, change to another employee health benefits plan, or even terminate your enrollment under the program.
 One important thing you must know is that you can only change to self only in case of events that make you the last eligible close relative following the Federal Employees Health Benefits enrollment guide.
 With a qualifying life event, you can only cancel your enrollment if you, the enrollee, show that you and your eligible close relatives now have another coverage for your health insurance.

-Other brad furges Articles
+Contact brad furges

 Creating a Retirement Safety Net for More Financial Security.
 By: Brad Furges